fc-io/react-for-beginners/README.md

 The content here is mostly thought of as providing an outline to a lecture series.
 Each lecture will delve deeper into each topic outlined in this repository.
-The repository is meant as resource both for the teacher and the students.
+The repository is meant as a resource both for the teacher and the students.

 The content presented within assumes some familiarity with HTML, CSS and